-- 1.1.1 This document relates specifically to the basement flat at 28 Mornington Terrace where internal secondary glazing and noise attenuating mechanical ventilation are proposed to be installed.
-The property is a Grade II listed 'Palace front' residential terraced house in Mornington Terrace, within the Camden Town Conservation Area. - 1.1.2 This document does not consider the construction of the HS2 railway, which is authorised under the High Speed Rail (London-West Midlands) Act 2017 and any relevant Heritage Agreements. - 1.1.3 This document considers the following proposals which require Listed Building Consent: - A. Installation of temporary internal secondary glazing to the front façade: - Installation of internal secondary glazing to one (1) window for noise mitigation during construction of the HS2 railway at Euston. - B. Installation of temporary mechanical input ventilation fan to the front of the building. - Installation of one (1) Sonair F+ unit to the front of the building at basement floor for noise mitigation during construction of the HS2 railway at Euston - This document fulfils the requirement of National Planning Policy Framework policy 189 which states that "In determining applications, local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
+- This document relates specifically to the first floor flat at 55 Mornington Terrace where internal secondary glazing and noise attenuating mechanical ventilation is proposed to be installed.
+The property is a Grade II listed 'Palace Front' residential terraced house in Mornington Terrace, within the Camden Town Conservation Area. - 1.1.2 This document does not consider the construction of the HS2 railway, which is authorised under the High Speed Rail (London-West Midlands) Act 2017 and any relevant Heritage Agreements. - 1.1.3 This document considers the following proposals which require Listed Building Consent: - A. Installation of temporary internal secondary glazing to the front façade: Installation of internal secondary glazing to one (1) window for noise mitigation during construction of the HS2 railway at Euston; - B. Installation of temporary mechanical input ventilation fan (Sonair F+ unit): Installation to the front of the building at first floor for noise mitigation during construction of the HS2 railway at Euston. - This document fulfils the requirement of National Planning Policy Framework policy 189 which states that "In determining applications, local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
 The level of detail should be proportionate to the assets' importance and no more than is sufficient to understand the potential impact of the proposal on their significance.
 As a minimum the relevant historic environment record should have been consulted and the heritage assets assessed using appropriate expertise where necessary.
 Where a site on which development is proposed includes or has the potential to include heritage assets with archaeological interest, local planning authorities should require developers to submit an appropriate desk-based assessment and, where necessary, a field evaluation" and London Borough of Camden's listed building application requirements. - 1.1.5 This application should be read in conjunction with the following documents: - Existing and Proposed Drawings; - HS2 Submission Statement; and - Sonair Specification Sheet.

-1.2 Works Affecting 28 Mornington Terrace
+1.2 Works Affecting 55 Mornington Terrace

-- 1.2.1 28 Mornington Terrace stands within the Camden Town Conservation Area and is a Grade II listed building.
-Grade II buildings are of special interest and represent 91.7% of all listed buildings. - As a Grade II listed building, 28 Mornington Terrace is valued for its special historic and architectural interest and is under the statutory protection of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+- 1.2.1 55 Mornington Terrace stands within the Camden Town Conservation Area and is a Grade II listed building.
+Grade II buildings are of special interest and represent 91.7% of all listed buildings. - As a Grade II listed building, 55 Mornington Terrace is valued for its special historic and architectural interest and is under the statutory protection of the Planning (Listed Buildings and Conservation Areas) Act 1990.
 Under this Act any work to a listed building that involves demolition, alteration or extension in any manner that would affect the character or appearance as a building of special architectural or historic interest would require Listed Building Consent.